mwvgroup/SN-Spectral-Evolution/docs/source/project_notes/relevant_literature.rst

 The first claim is rejected and the second is shown not to be universally true.
 It was also found that SS, CN, and Broad Line (BL) SNe form a sequence of increasingly steep width-luminosity relations.
-The same is true for the
+The same is true for the 91T, Normal, High-velocity sequence used in the Wang 2009 classification scheme

 Using early-time spectra to probe the outermost ejecta, Silicon is shown to absorb at velocities that are larger than expected for a pure deflagration